xuebinqin/ByLabel/README.md

 RUNNING
 ====

-Go to the root folder <ground-truth-labeling> and run: ./GDTL
+Go to the root folder *cd ground-truth-labeling* and run: ./GDTL